osalabs/phpminiadmin/README.md

 ### changes in phpMiniAdmin 1.9.170117
 - greatly optimized memory usage for large result sets (especially in export)

-### changes in phpMiniAdmin 1.9.161116
-- added ability to dump exports right on server, without need to download
-- added ability to import from .sql or .gz file right on server, without need to upload one
-- fixed export, now it won't dump data for VIEWs

 [see older changes in changelog](changelog.md)